-No. ESRC won't reassess the application but will check that it abides by the call guidance.
+No. ESRC won't reassess the application but we will undertake a number of checks on the applications.
+These include whether the applicant is eligible, whether the proposed programme of work is sufficiently within our remit as well as checking that applications abide by the call guidance.
 This will include that all other costs don't exceed the £10k maximum, and have been clearly and adequately justified, as well as that attachments do not exceed page limits.